malahx/QuickMods/GameData/QuickMods/QuickIronMan/README.md

 #### What is it?

 QuickIronMan is a plugin which turn each savegame to an IronMan mod (like in Europa Universalis).
-(It's an easier revive of my old mod Simulate, Revert and Launch)
+(It's an easier revive of my old mod SRL - Simulate, Revert and Launch)

 #### How does it work?